hieudoanthe/learn-e-w-myfriends/english/assignment_present_perfect_perfect-continuous.md

 4.

 A: Can you go out with me this weekend?
 B: Sorry, I cannot.
-My exams are in a few weeks, so I (study) …has been studying……. a lot recently.
+My exams are in a few weeks, so I (study) …have been studying……. a lot recently.
 5.

 A: (you/ buy) ……Have you bought…. the train ticket yet?